stepeter/naturalistic_arm_movements_ecog/README.md

 ### (Optional) Step 3: Create projection matrices (*project_ecog_to_rois.m*)

-To visualize the spectral power of multiple subjects, we project the power across electrodes into pre-defined regions of interest using the Measure Projection Toolbox (https://sccn.ucsd.edu/wiki/MPT).
+To visualize the spectral power of multiple subjects, we project the power across electrodes into pre-defined regions of interest using the [Measure Projection Toolbox](https://sccn.ucsd.edu/wiki/MPT).
 The projection matrices are included with the dataset, but can be generated using the Matlab code in *project_data_rois_matlab*.
 First, open *set_environment_paths.m* and update the path names. **Note that other versions of EEGLAB may cause errors.**

 Next, run *project_ecog_to_rois.m*, setting *save_proj_matrix* and *save_plots* to 1 to save the results.
 The plot will show all regions of interest on the left hemisphere, with the 8 regions of interests we used shown in color.